 A list of questions relevant to the position must be agreed upon by the Hiring Committee prior to the interview.

-Approval of the questions must be given through consultation with the Director of Human Resources or Vice President of Student Affairs prior to the posting of interview times.
+Approval of the questions must be given through consultation with the Director of Human Resources or Vice President of ministration prior to the posting of interview times.

-Where reasonable, no Hiring Committee member shall conduct an interview with an applicant with who they have a conflict of interest.
-If this is not possible, the Hiring Committee member should make all efforts to reduce bias in the interview process by speaking last during deliberations and/or abstaining from any hiring decisions regarding the specified applicant.

-All conflicts of interests must be stated, in writing, at the top of the applicants interview notes by the panelist who holds the conflict.
-A valid declaration of conflict of interest must include the first and last name of the panelist as well as the applicant and may follow one of the following structures.

-“I, [Full Name of Panelist], declare a conflict of interest with the applicant, [Full Name of Applicant]”.

-“Conflict of Interest: [Full Name of Panelist] with [Full Name of Applicant]”

-COI: Panelist: [Full Name of Panelist], Applicant [Full Name of Applicant]

-Where reasonable, full effort to disclose a conflict of interest on the interview notes involving other legible declarations of conflict of interest will be accepted, subject to the discretion of the Director of Human Resources or the Vice President of Student Affairs.

-Questions asked during the interview must be selected from the listed mentioned in Section B.8.2.
+All applicants must be asked the same questions during the interview.
 However, the Hiring Committee may ask follow-up questions designed to elicit a clearer response from the applicant, eliminate confusion or address an area of concern or uncertainty that may arise.

 Follow up questions that elicit a specific response or bring information unrelated to something previously mentioned into the interview are not permitted within an interview.

-It is required that a minimum of one question pertaining to EDI (Equity, Diversity, and Inclusion) be asked for all Engineering Society senior leadership interviews.
+It is required that a minimum of one question pertaining to EDII-AS (Equity, Diversity, Inclusion, Indigeneity, Accessibility and Sustainability) be asked for all Engineering Society management and leadership interviews.

-Senior leadership positions include, but are not limited to, Director, Orientation Chair, and Service Head Manager positions.
+Leadership positions include those that oversee other members.

 Appropriate questions may follow one of the following structures:

-i.
-“With regards to Equity, Diversity, and Inclusion, what are you doing to educate yourself and eliminate systemic issues?”

-ii.
-“As __X position__, what will you do to improve Equity, Diversity, and Inclusion?”
+“As X position, what will you do to improve EDII-AS (Equity, Diversity, Inclusion, Indigeneity, Accessibility and Sustainability?”

-iii.
-“What would you change at Queen’s University and/or the Engineering Faculty/Society to improve EDI?"
+“What would you change at Queen’s University and/or the Engineering Faculty/Society to improve EDII (Equity, Diversity, Inclusion, Indigeneity, Accessibility and Sustainability)?”

-Approval of questions must be given through consultation with the Director of Human Resources or Vice President of Student Affairs prior to the posting of interview times.
+“With regards to EDII (Equity, Diversity, Inclusion, Indigeneity, Accessibility and Sustainability), what are you doing to educate yourself and eliminate systemic issues?”

 Each member of the Hiring Committee must communicate all perceived conflicts of interest to the other committee members prior to the interview.

 Conflicts of interest include, but are not limited to, current and former partners, relatives, housemates, and close friends.

 Where reasonable, no Hiring Committee member shall conduct an interview with an applicant with who they have a conflict of interest.
 If this is not possible, the Hiring Committee member should make all efforts to reduce bias in the interview process by speaking last during deliberations and/or abstaining from any hiring decisions regarding the specified applicant.

+All conflicts of interests must be stated, in writing, at the top of the applicants interview notes by the panelist who holds the conflict.
+A valid declaration of conflict of interest must include the first and last name of the panelist as well as the applicant and the nature of the conflict.

 At the beginning of the interview, the Hiring Committee shall: